ligato/docs/docs/user-guide/agentctl.md

 ---

-Here is another example using short keys with the microservice label.
+Here is another example using short form keys with the microservice label.
 The contents of the `myconfig` configuration data file are:
 ```
 config/vpp/v2/interfaces/loop1 {"name":"loop1","type":"SOFTWARE_LOOPBACK"}
 config/vpp/v2/interfaces/loop2 {"name":"loop2","type":"MEMIF"}